-In June 2011, our Board of Directors (the "Board") approved and authorized the issuance of 8,000,000 shares of common stock.
-Under the ESPP, we can grant stock purchase rights to all eligible employees during a six months offering period with purchase dates at the end of each offering period.
+In June 2011, our Board of Directors approved and authorized the issuance of 8,000,000 shares of common stock.
+Under the ESPP, we can grant stock purchase rights to all eligible employees during a six-month offering period with purchase dates at the end of each offering period.
 Shares are purchased through employees' payroll deductions, up to a maximum of 15% of employees' compensation for each purchase period, at purchase prices equal to 85% of the lesser of the fair market value of our common stock at the first trading date of the applicable offering period or the purchase date.
-No participant may purchase more than 4,000 shares of common stock in any one calendar year period.
+No participant may purchase more than 4,000 shares of common stock in any one offering period.

-The following table summarizes the weighted-average assumptions relating to our ESPP during the first quarter of 2012 as follows:
+The following table summarizes the weighted-average assumptions relating to our ESPP:

+Three Mon Three Months Ended s Ended

+June 30, 2012 June 30, 2011 June 30, 2012 June 30, 2011

-Expected term in years 0.5
+Expected term in years 0.5 0.5

-Volatility (%) 58
+Volatility (%) 58.2 58.2

-Risk-free interest rate (%) 0.2
+Risk-free interest rate (%) 0.2 0.2

 Dividend rate (%)

-Estimated fair value (\$) 8.08
+Estimated fair value (\$) 8.08 8.08

-Total stock-based compensation expense (\$ amount in 000's) 930